Fibre Channel electrical interface

-Fibre Channel signal characteristics
+Signal characteristics

 Fibre channel electrical signals are sent over a duplex differential interface.
 This usually consists of twisted-pair cables with a nominal impedance of 75 ohms (single-ended) or 150 ohms (differential).
 This is a genuine differential signalling system so no ground reference is carried through the cable, except for the shield.
 Signalling is AC-coupled, with the series capacitors located at the transmitter end of the link.

 The definition of the Fibre Channel signalling voltage is complex.
 Eye-diagrams are defined for both the transmitter and receiver.
-There are many eye-diagram parameters which must all be met to be compliant with the standard.
+There are many eye-diagram parameters that must all be met to be compliant with the standard.
 In simple terms, the transmitter circuit must output a signal with a minimum of 600 mV peak-to-peak differential, maximum 2000 mV peak-to-peak differential.
 A good signal looks rather like a sine-wave with a fundamental frequency of half the data rate, so 1 GHz for a typical system running at 2 gigabits per second.

 The Bit-Error Rate (BER) objective for Fibre Channel systems is 1 in 10^{12} (1 bit in 1,000,000,000,000 bits).
 At 2 Gbit/s this equates to seven errors per hour.
 Therefore, this is a common event and the receiver circuitry must contain error-handling logic.
 In order to achieve such a low error-rate, jitter "budgets" are defined for the transmitter and cables.

-Fibre Channel connector pinouts
+Connector pinouts

 There are various Fibre Channel connectors in use in the computer industry.
 Details of their pinouts are distributed between different official documents.
 The following sections describe the most common Fibre Channel pinouts with some comments about the purpose of their electrical signals.

 The most familiar Fibre Channel connectors are cable connectors, used for interconnects between initiators and targets (usually disk enclosures).
 There are also "device connectors" that can be found on Fibre Channel disk-drives and backplanes of enclosures.
 The device connectors include pins for power and for setting disk options.